-Holders of common stock are entitled to one vote per share, and to receive dividends and, upon liquidation or dissolution, are entitled to receive all assets available for distribution to stockholders on a proportional basis with the restricted nonvoting common stockholders.
+Holders of common stock are entitled to one vote per share, and to receive dividends and, upon liquidation or dissolution, are entitled to receive all assets available for distribution to stockholders on a proportional basis with the restricted non-voting common shareholders.
 The holders have no preemptive or other subscription rights, and there are no redemption or sinking fund provisions with respect to such shares.

-(b) Restricted Nonvoting Common Stock
+(b) Restricted Non-Voting Common Stock

 Holders of shares of restricted nonvoting common stock have no voting rights of any kind and are not entitled to receive any dividends and/or distributions declared on the shares of common stock.
-However, in regards to dividends, during 2013 and 2012, the Company paid dividends to holders of shares of restricted nonvoting common stock consistently with dividends paid to the holders of common stock.
-Shares of restricted nonvoting common stock are subject to substantial restrictions on the transfer under the plan and the Company's certificate of incorporation, and are subject to certain repurchase rights held by us in connection with certain events, including a termination of the stockholder's employment.
-Upon liquidation or dissolution, holders are entitled to receive all assets available for distribution to stockholders on a proportional basis with the common stockholders.
+However, in regards to dividends, during 2012, the Company paid dividends to holders of shares of restricted nonvoting common stock consistently with dividends paid to the holders of common stock.
+Shares of restricted non-voting common stock are subject to substantial restrictions on the transfer under the plan and our certificate of incorporation, and are subject to certain repurchase rights held by us in connection with certain events, including a termination of the stockholder's employment.
+Upon liquidation or dissolution, holders are entitled to receive all assets available for distribution to stockholders on a proportional basis with the common shareholders.

-During the fiscal years ended February 1, 2014 and February 2, 2013, the Company declared and paid dividends to all stockholders of \$101,065 and \$120,250, respectively.
-The dividends reduced retained earnings and additional paid in capital, resulting in a net deficit in stockholders' equity.
+During the fiscal year ended February 2, 2013, the Company declared and paid a dividend to all shareholders of \$120,250.
+The dividend reduced retained earnings and additional paid in capital, resulting in a net deficit in stockholders' equity.